Better Together: Quantifying the Benefits of AI-Assisted Recruitment: General Discussion

-Finally, the adoption of the AI interview reallocates the burden of an initial interview rather than eliminates it.
-In our experiment, almost 5,600 treatment-group applicants invested roughly 40 minutes each to complete the structured interview—an aggregate of approximately 3,700 candidate-hours—whereas control applicants spent only a few minutes uploading a resume.
-Using a standard batch-review routine as a benchmark (recruiters examine 200 applications at a time and stop once 35 vacancies are filled), this additional applicant effort translated into a pronounced reduction on the firm side: recruiter workload fell from about 160 to 82 hours because the AI screen raised the first-round pass rate from 34\% to 54\%.
-Valued at a fully-loaded wage of \$55 per hour, the \$4,300 in labor savings comfortably offsets the typical software subscription fees for AI-interview platforms.
-However, each recruiter hour saved was exchanged for roughly 45 candidate hours.
-Whether this trade-off is desirable, however, depends on how one weighs efficiency gains against possible equity and candidate-experience concerns: the higher time cost may deter applicants with strong outside options or limited flexibility, potentially altering the composition of the applicant pool.
-Therefore, managerial decision making should consider not only recruiter productivity but also which groups of job seekers are screened in or out by the added procedural hurdle.
+Despite the low participation, the adoption of the AI interview reallocates the burden of an initial screen from recruiters to applicants.
+In Experiment 2, roughly 6,400 treatment-group applicants spent about 40 minutes each on the structured interview - an aggregate of 4,170 candidate-hours - while control applicants spent only a few minutes uploading a resume.
+The firm-side savings move in the opposite direction.
+Under a standard screening-round routine benchmark in which recruiters examine 200 applications at a time and stop once 35 hiring manager interview spots are filled, recruiter workload fell from about 160 to 82 hours because the AI screen raised the first-round pass rate from 34 to 54 percent.
+At a fully-loaded wage of \$55 per hour, the implied \$4{,}300 in labor savings exceeds typical platform subscription fees.
+The exchange rate, however, is steep: each recruiter hour saved corresponds to roughly 53 candidate hours.
+Taken together, managerial decisions to adopt the AI interview should therefore consider not only recruiter productivity, but also which groups of job seekers are screened in or out by the added procedural hurdle.